-The INF is a membership organisation and is the world governing body for the sport.
-The members of the federation are national netball associations which include England, Australia, South Africa and New Zealand, to name a few.
+The INF is a membership organisation and is the world governing body for netball.
+The members of the federation are national netball associations, which include England, Australia, South Africa and New Zealand to name a few.
 Most members are from Commonwealth countries but the sport has started to grow in non-Commonwealth countries too.
-There is a membership body of around 75 countries but then there are a further 50 countries who play netball but not at the International level yet.
-The INF’s role is to provide the overall governance of the sport and manage the rules, and it is is the rights holder for the Netball World Cup (INF’s main income stream).
+There is a membership body of around 75 countries, and a further 50 countries that play netball but not at the international level yet.
+The INF’s role is to provide the overall governance of the sport and manage the rules.
+It is also the rights holder for the Netball World Cup (INF’s main income stream).
 The staff at the INF Secretariat in Manchester appoint the umpires for all international matches and provide the administration for the INF Board meetings.

-We met with Clare recently to find out how she ended up with such an interesting job working for the INF and how the MBA helped her with this role almost 30 years on.
-Clare said, “I have always been interested in sport and I was never a serious netball player, I played racket sports and at university I was a competitive rower.
-I first considered working in the sports industry and combining my business knowledge with sport when I attended the Commonwealth Games in Manchester back in 2002.
-At these games I saw the volunteers and thought it would be fun to get more involved.
-I volunteered at some international rowing events over the next few years which encouraged me to consider taking a job within the industry.”
-10 years on, in 2012 a maternity cover role became available at the International Netball Federation which Clare was really excited about and enabled her to bring her business skills into the netball administration world.
+We met with Clare recently to find out how she ended up with such an interesting job working for the INF and how the MBA helps her with this role almost 30 years on.
+“I have always been interested in sport but I was never a serious netball player; I played racket sports and at university I was a competitive rower," explains Clare.
+"I first considered working in the sports industry and combining my business knowledge with sport when I attended the Commonwealth Games in Manchester back in 2002.
+I saw the volunteers and thought it would be fun to get more involved.
+I volunteered at some international rowing events over the next few years, which encouraged me to consider taking a job within the industry.”
+10 years on, in 2012 a maternity cover role became available at the International Netball Federation which Clare was really excited about.
+This opportunity enabled her to bring her business skills into the netball administration world.

-Clare has worked in a few different industries, she states that studying the MBA sets you up with skills that you can then apply to all different sectors.
-Clare tells us how techniques may have moved on, but she says how she is still writing business strategies based on methods taught when she was at AMBS.
-The MBA teaches you how to critically analyse business situations which she is doing regularly in her current role.
-Overall, she tells us that the skill- set she learned on the MBA still carries her through, and the time she spent on campus with her fellow students was invaluable.
+Manchester gave Clare the skills she was looking for.
+She feels that studying the MBA sets you up with skills that you can apply to all different sectors.
+The techniques may have moved on, but Clare is still writing business strategies based on methods taught when she was at AMBS.
+According to Clare, the MBA teaches you how to critically analyse business situations - something that she does regularly in her current role.
+Overall, she feels that the skillset she learned on the MBA still carries her through, and the time she spent on campus with her fellow students was invaluable.

-We asked Clare what advice she would offer to those looking into an MBA and she said, “Make sure you have researched into the type of MBA you want to study, whether that be part-time or full-time methods of learning.
-You are only going to do one MBA so make sure that you choose wisely.”
+We asked Clare - what advice would you offer to those looking into an MBA?
+“Make sure you have researched the type of MBA you want to study, whether that be part-time or full-time methods of learning.
+You are only going to do one MBA, so make sure that you choose wisely.”